siberianfox/g2wiki/SAM-ICE-Cannot-Debug.md

 * Wiped all environments and started with a virgin Studio6.0-1996 and a fresh SAM-ICE.
 The SAM-ICE updated when I first used it, but now I should be entirely on production 6.0 code.

 * Initially I was able to get the TinyG2 project to debug symbolically with source code displays, single step, and breakpoints.
 The Cycle Counter displays and associated functions (stopwatch) were not working.
+ * Cycle Counter, Frequency, and Stop Watch items in Processor window are greyed out and inaccessible

 * After making changes to the project symbolic debugging stopped working again.